Aruvaro-Chulvi/OFFLINED/README.md

 ---

-# 🌍 Who is it for?
+## 🌍 Who is OFFLINED for?

-**OFFLINED** is built for:
-- **Preppers & outdoors** communities who need reliable tools without internet.
-- **Schools & libraries** in low-connectivity regions, looking for offline knowledge.
+**OFFLINED** is designed for individuals and organizations that require reliable access to knowledge and tools without depending on continuous internet connectivity, including:

+- **Preparedness and outdoor communities** seeking dependable offline information and tools.
+- **Schools, libraries, and educational programs** in low-connectivity or high-cost connectivity regions.
-- **NGOs & emergency response** teams operating in field conditions.
+- **NGOs and emergency response teams** operating in field, disaster, or infrastructure-limited environments.
-- **Researchers & archivists** who value self-hosted, offline-first workflows.
+- **Researchers, archivists, and educators** who value self-hosted, long-term access to reference material.
-- **Privacy-conscious users** who prefer fully local processing and storage.
+- **Privacy-conscious users** who prefer fully local computation, storage, and control over their data.

+While these groups represent the core use cases today, OFFLINED is also relevant to anyone who values **resilient access to knowledge**, **digital autonomy**, and **offline-first workflows** in an increasingly cloud-dependent world.

 <br><br>